Electrical Service Upgrades in Grand Rapids

 - Electrical outlet installation

-Home buyers are often informed by the home inspector that the electrical system needs an upgrade because the 60 amp service is not insurable.
+Homebuyers are often informed by the home inspector that the electrical system needs an upgrade because the 60 amp service is not insurable.
 This news often comes as a surprise to all parties in a house-sale transaction because the home is clearly currently insured.
-At the time of writing of this article, insurance companies are not yet chasing down existing policies to demand an electrical upgrade.
+At this time, insurance companies are not yet chasing down existing policies to demand an electrical upgrade.
 But when the buyer calls an insurance company to set up a new policy, that is when the insurance company takes the opportunity to demand the upgrade.
-Are the insurance companies justified?
-Yes.
-There is nothing inherent
+It is safer and easier for everyone involved to simply update these systems as soon as possible.